tomxiong/docker-baseimage/README.md

 If you've looked carefully, you'll notice that the 'echo' command actually prints a newline.
 Why does $MY_NAME not contain a newline then?
 It's because `my_init` strips the trailing newline, if any.
 If you intended on the value having a newline, you should add *another* newline, like this:

     RUN echo -e "Apachai Hopachai\n" > /etc/container_environment/MY_NAME

+  <a name="envvar_dumps"></a>
+#### Environment variable dumps

+While the previously mentioned mechanism is good for centrally defining environment variables, it by itself does not prevent services (e.g. Nginx) from changing and resetting environment variables from child processes.
+However, the `my_init` mechanism does make it easy for you to query what the original environment variables are.

+During startup, right after importing environment variables from `/etc/container_environment`, `my_init` will dump all its environment variables (that is, all variables imported from `container_environment`, as well as all variables it picked up from `docker run --env`) to the following locations, in the following formats:

+ * `/etc/container_environment`
+ * `/etc/container_environment.sh` - a dump of the environment variables in Bash format.
+You can source the file directly from a Bash shell script.
+ * `/etc/container_environment.json` - a dump of the environment variables in JSON format.

+The multiple formats makes it easy for you to query the original environment variables no matter which language your scripts/apps are written in.

+Here is an example shell session showing you how the dumps look like:

+    $ docker run -t -i \
+      --env FOO=bar --env HELLO='my beautiful world' \
+      phusion/baseimage:<VERSION> /sbin/my_init -- \
+      bash -l
+    ...
+    *** Running bash -l...
+    # ls /etc/container_environment
+    FOO  HELLO  HOME  HOSTNAME  PATH  TERM  container
+    # cat /etc/container_environment/HELLO; echo
+    my beautiful world
+    # cat /etc/container_environment.json; echo
+    {"TERM": "xterm", "container": "lxc", "HOSTNAME": "f45449f06950", "HOME": "/root", "PATH": "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin", "FOO": "bar", "HELLO": "my beautiful world"}
+    # source /etc/container_environment.sh
+    # echo $HELLO
+    my beautiful world

+<a name="modifying_envvars"></a>
+#### Modifying environment variables

+It is even possible to modify the environment variables in `my_init` (and therefore the environment variables in all child processes that are spawned after that point in time), by altering the files in `/etc/container_environment`.
+After each time `my_init` runs a [startup script](#running_startup_scripts), it resets its own environment variables to the state in `/etc/container_environment`, and re-dumps the new environment variables to `container_environment.sh` and `container_environment.json`.

+But note that:

+ * modifying `container_environment.sh` and `container_environment.json` has no effect.
+ * Runit services cannot modify the environment like that. `my_init` only activates changes in `/etc/container_environment` when running startup scripts.

+<a name="envvar_security"></a>
+#### Security

+Because environment variables can potentially contain sensitive information, `/etc/container_environment` and its Bash and JSON dumps are by default owned by root, and accessible only by the `docker_env` group (so that any user added this group will have these variables automatically loaded).

+If you are sure that your environment variables don't contain sensitive data, then you can also relax the permissions on that directory and those files by making them world-readable:

+    RUN chmod 755 /etc/container_environment
+    RUN chmod 644 /etc/container_environment.sh /etc/container_environment.json

+<a name="workaroud_modifying_etc_hosts"></a>
+### Working around Docker's inability to modify /etc/hosts

+It is currently not possible to modify /etc/hosts inside a Docker container because of [Docker bug 2267](https://github.com/dotcloud/docker/issues/2267).
+Baseimage-docker includes a workaround for this.
+You have to be explicitly opt-in for the workaround.

+The workaround involves modifying a system library, libnss_files.so.2, so that it looks for the host file in /etc/workaround-docker-2267/hosts instead of /etc/hosts.
+Instead of modifying /etc/hosts, you modify /etc/workaround-docker-2267/hosts instead.

+Add this to your Dockerfile to opt-in for the workaround.
+This command modifies libnss_files.so.2 as described above.

+    RUN /usr/bin/workaround-docker-2267

+(You don't necessarily have to run this command from the Dockerfile.
+You can also run it from a shell inside the container.)

+To verify that it works, [open a bash shell in your container](#inspecting), modify /etc/workaround-docker-2267/hosts, and check whether it had any effect:

+    bash# echo 127.0.0.1 my-test-domain.com >> /etc/workaround-docker-2267/hosts
+    bash# ping my-test-domain.com
+    ...should ping 127.0.0.1...

+**Note on apt-get upgrading:** if any Ubuntu updates overwrite libnss_files.so.2, then the workaround is removed.
+You have to re-enable it by running `/usr/bin/workaround-docker-2267`.
+To be safe, you should run this command every time after running `apt-get upgrade`.